xiyuansun/heterosis/doc/README.txt

     takes to sample each parameter for each iteration in each chain: time-chain1.txt, time-chain2.txt, etc. inside [OUTPUT_DIR].

+  --phi-prior [CHOICE]

+    Use this option to choose the default prior for the phi_g's.
+    The following options are currently available:

+    --phi-prior 0: default choice, documented in section 2 of doc/writeup.pdf.

+  --alpha-prior [CHOICE]

+    Use this option to choose the default prior for the alpha_g's.
+    The following options are currently available:

+    --alpha-prior 0: default choice, documented in section 2 of doc/writeup.pdf.

+  --delta-prior [CHOICE]

+    Use this option to choose the default prior for the delta_g's.
+    The following options are currently available:

+    --delta-prior 0: default choice, documented in section 2 of doc/writeup.pdf.

   --debug [DEBUG_LEVEL]

     Use this option to print out internal data structures during runtime.